ignite/cli/docs/docs/apps/02-developing-apps.md

 	// commands.
 	Hooks []Hook

-	// SharedHost enables sharing a single plugin server across all running instances
+	// SharedHost enables sharing a single app server across all running instances
-	// of a plugin.
-Useful if a plugin adds or extends long running commands
+	// of an app.
+Useful if an app adds or extends long running commands
 	//
-	// Example: if a plugin defines a hook on `ignite chain serve`, a plugin server is instanciated
+	// Example: if an app defines a hook on `ignite chain serve`, a server is instanciated
 	// when the command is run.
 Now if you want to interact with that instance from commands
-	// defined in that plugin, you need to enable `SharedHost`, or else the commands will just
+	// defined in that app, you need to enable `SharedHost`, or else the commands will just
-	// instantiate separate plugin servers.
+	// instantiate separate app servers.
 	//
-	// When enabled, all plugins of the same `Path` loaded from the same configuration will
+	// When enabled, all apps of the same `Path` loaded from the same configuration will
-	// attach it's rpc client to a an existing rpc server.
+	// attach it's gRPC client to a an existing gRPC server.
 	//
-	// If a plugin instance has no other running plugin servers, it will create one and it will be the host.
+	// If an app instance has no other running app servers, it will create one and it
+	// will be the host.
 	SharedHost bool `yaml:"shared_host"`
 }
 ```